 Flores hits game-ending, 2-run homer, Giants sweep Phillies

-SAN FRANCISCO (AP) — Wilmer Flores hit a two-run homer with two outs in the ninth inning and the San Francisco Giants beat the Philadelphia Phillies 5-3 on Sunday for a three-game sweep.
+SAN FRANCISCO -- Wilmer Flores hit a two-run homer with two outs in the ninth inning and the San Francisco Giants beat the Philadelphia Phillies 5-3 on Sunday for a three-game sweep.

 The wild card-contending Phillies lost for the sixth time in seven games, wrapping up their weeklong trip to Arizona and San Francisco.
 Monday will mark the club's first Labor Day off in 24 years, since 1998.